apache/druid/docs/tutorials/tutorial-batch.md

 Let's briefly discuss how we would've submitted the ingestion task without using the script.
 You do not need to run these commands.

-To submit the task, POST it to Druid in a new terminal window from the apache-druid-#{DRUIDVERSION} directory:
+To submit the task, POST it to Druid in a new terminal window from the apache-druid-{{DRUIDVERSION}} directory:

 ```bash
 curl -X 'POST' -H 'Content-Type:application/json' -d @quickstart/tutorial/wikipedia-index.json http://localhost:8081/druid/indexer/v1/task